South Carolina Highway 116 (1940s)

-South Carolina Highway 116 (SC 116) was a state highway that existed entirely in the southwestern part of Lexington County.
-It existed partially within the city limits of Leesville (now part of Batesburg–Leesville.
+South Carolina Highway 116 (SC 116) was a state highway that existed entirely in the southwestern part of Lexington County, South Carolina, United States, from 1940 to 1947.
+It existed partially within the city limits of Leesville, now part of Batesburg–Leesville.

 Route description

 SC 116 began at an intersection with U.S. Route 1 (US 1) in Leesville.
 It traveled to the southeast and reached its eastern terminus, an intersection with SC 113 (now Pond Branch Road and Juniper Springs Road) south-southeast of Gilbert.

 History

 SC 116 was established in 1940.
 It was decommissioned in 1947.
 Its path was downgraded to a secondary road.
 Today, it is known as East Avenue and Pond Branch Road.